Undergraduate Alternative Loans

 Reliability of the Program-Lenders were evaluated on the source and stability of the loan capital used in providing loans.
 It is important to select lenders who are reliable and will continue to service borrowers for future years.

-Once all information had been gathered and considered, the committee within the Financial Aid and Treasurer’s Offices made a decision for the 2013-2014 academic year on the above criteria.
-Lenders were notified.
+Once all information had been gathered and considered, the committee within the Financial Aid and Bursar's Offices made a decision for the 2021-2022 academic year on the above criteria.
+Lenders were notified by email.

 Am I obligated to use one of the "recommended" lenders?